Iced Earth: Framing Armageddon and The Crucible of Man (2005–2010)

 In December 2007, it was announced that Barlow would be rejoining Iced Earth after five years.
 Following his return, work continued on Iced Earth's next album, originally titled Revelation Abomination: Something Wicked Part 2.
 Majority of the album's music had been recorded at the same time as Framing Armageddon, and originally Schaffer had planned to finish the album after the end of 2007.
-However work on the album had to be pushed back, due to Barlow's prior commitments to his other band, Pyramaze.
+However, work on the album had to be pushed back, due to Barlow's prior commitments to his other band, Pyramaze.
 In early 2008, it was announced that Dennis Hayes had been replaced by bassist Freddie Vidales.

-Before releasing their next full-length album, Iced Earth released the single I Walk Among You which contained a new song from the forthcoming album, as well as two song from Framing Armageddon, resung by Barlow.
+Before releasing their next full-length album, Iced Earth released the single I Walk Among You which contained a new song from the forthcoming album, as well as two songs from Framing Armageddon, resung by Barlow.
 After being retitled The Crucible of Man: Something Wicked Part 2, Iced Earth's tenth studio album was released in September 2008.
-After The Crucible of Man, the band released Box of the Wicked, in early 2010.
+After The Crucible of Man, the band released Box of the Wicked in early 2010.
 The boxset contained Framing Armageddon: Something Wicked Part 1, The Crucible Of Man: Something Wicked Part 2, the Overture of the Wicked EP and the I Walk Among You single, as well as a bonus CD, containing one song from Framing Armageddon, now with Barlow on lead vocals, as well as three previously unreleased live tracks from the Graspop Metal Meeting festival in 2008.
 The boxset also included a poster and a booklet.
 Also in early 2010, Iced Earth signed a new contract with their former record company, Century Media Records.